The SteakAger: Is It Worth It?

 Now on to the good…

 During the difficult time I had receiving this machine, customer service was very responsive and helpful to all of my inquiries and concerns.
 The founder of the SteakAger reached out and informed me to get rid of the wrecked device, and he also assured me they would send me the updated machine ASAP.
 It arrived packed very nicely to avoid a shipping disaster like the first time.
 Once I received the new machine, I immediately wanted to get a slab of beef into it to start aging.
 With some of the problems previously reported with the 1st generation machine, I was a little leery to drop big money on an expensive sub-primal cut of meat, but I found a very good sale on top sirloin (not my favorite cut) at my local market.
 I purchased a 14 lb cut and I was off to the races… The meat was a perfect fit for the device and I was going to shoot for 45 days, but due to my desperation to finally taste the results, I only aged it for 28 days.
 The product worked very well throughout the process.
-The only issue I had was with the app which can be used to monitor time and temp, but that issue has since been resolved.
+The only issue I had was with the app which can be used to monitor time and temp, in my opinion it was totally useless at the time.

-Most definitely!
-My patience paid off big time, the device did a great job and produced restaurant quality dry aged sirloin.
+(Not worth it, as explained below) My patience paid off for a short period of time, the device did a great job and produced restaurant quality dry aged sirloin.
 As expected, I did lose about a 5 lbs during the drying/carving process.
 But the good news is since the Kingsford™ SteakAger uses UV technology to destroy pathogens, the “pellicle”, which is the crust that forms around the steak during aging is edible.
 I was able to use the pellicle along with some roasted beef bones to produce the most intense beef stock I’ve ever prepared.
 This was entirely worth the wait, and I already have started another dry aging cycle.
-My only regret, not purchasing one of the larger machines!
-I may NEVER visit a steakhouse again…
+But this success was short lived…

 You can purchase your copy of Mastering the Art of Sous Vide Cooking at these fine retailers: